dylanpieper/chatalot/README.md

 ### Parallel Processing

 **⚠️ As of ellmer 0.2.1, API keys are automatically redacted when saved to the disk, which prevents parallel processing.
-You must install `pak::pak("ellmer@0.2.0")` for now.**
+You must install `pak::pak("ellmer@0.2.0")` for now.
+Consider ellmer's [parallel_chat()](https://ellmer.tidyverse.org/reference/parallel_chat.html) as an alternative option.**

 Parallel processing spins up multiple R processes (workers) to chat at the same time.
 This method improves speed of processing and is built on the [futureverse](https://www.futureverse.org).